oliverslade/stock-system/README.md

 # Super Simple Stock Market
 A stock system for the Super Simple Stock Market Assignment authored by Oli Slade

+## Running the tests
+The application is Springboot 2 so to run the tests:
+- in IntelliJ:
+	- import the project using the build.gradle file (wrapper)
+	- run the build task in the gradle window or right click on the test folder and select `Run 'All Tests'`
+- via command line:
+	- Windows: cd into the application and `gradlew.bat test`
+	- Unix: cd into the application and `./gradlew test`

 ## Requirements

  - For a given stock,